 - Address: 114 Vienna, Mauerbachstraße 174-184

 Semmering offers more of a challenge for avid skiers.
 The Magic Mountain has red, blue and black runs.
 There is a family slope, FIS World Cup Panorama and Freeride Area.
 It’s not just about day skiing and boarding at Semmering, lights allow for night time runs on six slopes too.
-Fuel at the at the onsite Lichtensteinhaus restaurant.
+Fuel at the onsite Lichtensteinhaus restaurant.
 Ski/board equipment can be rented at Semmering and lessons are available too.

 - Get there: Vienna to Semmering train (1.5 hours approx.)